ilavender/sensu_drive/README.md

   - recovery will be sent only to subscribers that got an alert for that entity
   - display events history (last 100 events)
   - display notifications history for each entity (last 100 notifications)
-  - display events config (none standalone checks)
+  - display check config
   - delete check result from Sensu API
+  - request check using Sensu API
   - entities are in format of client:check

 - clients view